 Another part of La Salle University is the Art Museum, which has paintings and sculptures from many places around the world, including Africa, Asia, Europe, and North and South America, organized by time period.
-The collection contains examples of important artists.
+The collection contains examples of important artists in the history of art.
 Some of these paintings and drawings are by members of the Peale family, who lived at Belfield.